migit/AI-Autonomous-Room-Rover-Robot-A2R3/README.md

 ### Softwares and Dev environments:
 > [!TIP]
-> Recommended Operating System: Linux or windows Arduino compatibe IDE installed ( I recommend working on Linux (Ubuntu) for future navigation and SLAM development systems.
+> Recommended Operating System: Linux (Ubuntu preferred for navigation and SLAM development) or Windows with Arduino-compatible IDE.
-> <a href="https://docs.ros.org/en/foxy/index.html" target="_blank"> ROS2 </a> or <a href="https://micro.ros.org/" target="_blank"> Micro ROS </a> for <a href="https://docs.nav2.org/" target="_blank"> Nav2 </a>development although the robot drives by itself with built-in firmware obstacle avoidance alogorithim I wrote through its slave microcontoller <a href="https://docs.espressif.com/projects/esp-dev-kits/en/latest/esp32/esp32-devkitc/index.html" target="_blank"> ESP32. </a>
+Software: <a href="https://docs.ros.org/en/foxy/index.html" target="_blank"> ROS2 </a> or <a href="https://micro.ros.org/" target="_blank">Micro-ROS </a> for <a href="https://docs.nav2.org/" target="_blank"> Nav2 </a>development.
+The robot autonomously navigates using a custom obstacle-avoidance algorithm on its <a href="https://docs.espressif.com/projects/esp-dev-kits/en/latest/esp32/esp32-devkitc/index.html" target="_blank">ESP32 </a>slave microcontroller.
-> Programming Language: C/C++
+Programming Language: C/C++

 ### Hardware and CAD design - Main drive:
 > [!TIP]